GoogleCloudPlatform/spring-cloud-gcp/docs/src/main/md/trace.md

 ## Cloud Trace

-Google Cloud Platform provides a managed distributed tracing service called [Cloud Trace](https://cloud.google.com/trace/), and [Spring Cloud Sleuth](https://cloud.spring.io/spring-cloud-sleuth/) can be used with it to easily instrument Spring Boot applications for observability.
+Google Cloud provides a managed distributed tracing service called [Cloud Trace](https://cloud.google.com/trace/), and [Spring Cloud Sleuth](https://cloud.spring.io/spring-cloud-sleuth/) can be used with it to easily instrument Spring Boot applications for observability.